-We also conduct historic garden tours and are available for private hire by request.
+We also conduct historic garden tours both in the UK and abroad and are available for private hire by request.
 If you would like to plan a private garden tour for a group of friends or have any other enquires regarding our site please use our contact page.

 Trained in the history of art, architecture and garden history.
 She has been teaching garden history for fifteen years.
 Formerly a teacher of garden history at Birbeck (University of London) and Capel Manor College where she also taught the history of architecture.
 She currently teaches garden design students for KLC School of Design at Chelsea Harbour and Hampton Court Palace.
 Deborah is in her fourth year as the Historic Gardens judge for the Society of Garden Designers Awards.
-In 2018 she will be lecturing for Art Pursuits Abroad on 'More Capability Brown -West Country Gardens' Tour and 'The 18th Century English Landscape Garden' running 13th-27th March.
+She recently lectured for Art Pursuits Abroad on 'The 18th Century English Landscape Garden'.